-- 1. Conduct, with participating Federal Agencies and the Host University, a program of research, technical assistance, and education related to the Southern Appalachian Mountains CESU objectives and allow and encourage faculty to participate in the program as appropriate; - 2.
-Offer educational and training opportunities to participating Federal Agency employees, as appropriate; and

-- 3. Encourage students and employees to participate in the activities of the Southern Appalachian Mountains CESU. - D. All Federal Agencies, the Host University and Partner Institutions agree to: - 1.
-Maintain the Southern Appalachian Mountains CESU closely following the mission and goals of the CESU Network as described in the CESU Network Strategic Plan, adapting key elements to local and regional needs, as appropriate; - 2.
+- Conduct, with participating Federal Agencies and the Host University, a program of research, technical assistance, and education related to the Southern Appalachian Mountains CESU objectives and allow and encourage faculty to participate in the program as appropriate; - 2.
+Offer educational and training opportunities to participating Federal Agency employees, as appropriate; and - 3.
+Encourage students and employees to participate in the activities of the Southern Appalachian Mountains CESU. - 4.
+Ensure that reports and other formal materials (including publications and presentations) resulting from financial assistance awards issued under this Agreement acknowledge the Cooperative Ecosystem Studies Unit and the funding agency or organization, and include the corresponding award number. - 5.
+Provide project funds and/or in-kind collaboration to support specific research, technical assistance, and education projects, as appropriate and as available. - D. All Federal Agencies, the Host University and Partner Institutions agree to: - Maintain the Southern Appalachian Mountains CESU closely following the mission and goals of the CESU Network as described in the CESU Network Strategic Plan, adapting key elements to local and regional needs, as appropriate; - 2.
 Maintain a Southern Appalachian Mountains CESU role and mission statement; - 3.
-Operate under a multi-year strategic plan; - 4.
-Issue individual funding documents, in accordance with each agency's procedures, to this Agreement that individually include a specific "scope of work" statement and a brief explanation of the following: - a. the proposed work; - b. the project contribution to the objectives of the CESU; - c. the methodology of the project; - d. the substantial involvement of each party; - e. the project budget and schedule; - f. the specific project outputs or products.
+Operate under a multi-year strategic plan;

+- 4. Issue individual financial assistance awards, in accordance with each agency's or partner institution's procedures, to this Agreement that individually include a specific "scope of work" statement and a brief explanation of the following: - a. the proposed work; - b. the project contribution to the objectives of the CESU; - c. the methodology of the project; - d. the substantial involvement of each party; - e. the project budget and schedule; - f. the specific project outputs or products.